-You're also cutting out the junk that goes into processing many junk foods; from antibiotics to artificial flavors, preservatives, and even fake flavoring, it’s amazing what they’ll put into the food system and call healthy.
+With an easy keto meal plan, you're also cutting out the junk that goes into processing many junk foods; from antibiotics to artificial flavors, preservatives, and even fake flavoring, it’s amazing what they’ll put into the food system and call healthy.

 Keto Diet Menu: Day 1

 - Dinner: Slow Cooker BBQ Meatloaf